CONSTITUTION AND BY-LAWS

 b) At all meetings of the Board of Governors, a majority of the Governors in office must be present to constitute a quorum.

-a) The President, as chief executive officer of the Club, shall preside at all meetings of the Board of Governors and of the members of the Club, and shall perform all other duties customary and incident to the office.
+a) The President, as chief executive officer of the Club, shall preside at all meetings of the Board of Governors and of the members of the Club, and shall perform all other duties customary and incidental to the office in addition to those particularly specified in these bylaws.
 At each Annual meeting of the members, he/she shall present a report of the condition of the Club.
+The President has no voting privileges except to break a tie vote of the Board.

-b) The Vice-President shall be an executive assistant to the President and shall, in the absence or disability of the President, perform all the duties of the President.
+b) The Vice-President shall be an executive assistant to the President and shall, in the absence or disability of the President, perform all the duties and powers of the President in case of the President’s death, absence or incapacitated.

 c) The Recording Secretary shall be responsible that notice of all regular and special meetings be given to the membership.
 (Notice by the club newspaper shall be considered as notice of regular meetings.)
 The Recording Secretary shall keep a permanent record of the minutes of such meetings.
 The Recording Secretary will notify all new members of their acceptance within ten days thereof.
 The Recording Secretary shall be custodian of all official records of the Club.
-The Recording Secretary, by the First of June, shall prepare a complete and up to date roster.
+The Recording Secretary, by the First of June, shall prepare a complete and up to date roster of members with their addresses which shall be sent to any member in good standing upon written equest not more than once every year.
 A list of all members in good standing shall be compiled by the Secretary and made available to the membership fifteen minutes prior to the January meeting.
-Also at the January meeting, the Recording Secretary will maintain a listing (with consent forms) of all members who have designated their willingness to receive electronic notices in lieu of postal mailings for Club notifications.
+Also, at the January meeting, the Recording Secretary will maintain a listing (with consent forms) of all members who have designated their willingness to receive emails in lieu of postal mailings for Club notifications.

-d) The Treasurer shall send notices of dues payable for membership in the first week of the month of November each year, and be responsible for the collection thereof, keep the books of the Club, disburse funds necessary to meet the lawful obligations of the Club and shall report in detail on the financial condition of the Club at the Annual Meeting and at such other times as directed by the Board of Governors.
+d) The Treasurer shall be bonded in such amounts as the board of governors shall determine.
+The treasurer will send notices of dues payable for membership in the month of November each year, and be responsible for the collection thereof, keep the books of the Club, disburse funds necessary to meet the lawful obligations of the Club and shall report in detail on the financial condition of the Club at the Annual Meeting and at such other times as directed by the Board of Governors.
 The Treasurer receives all monies due or belonging to the Club and shall deposit such in a bank designated by the Board in the name of the Club.
 There must be at least two signers on all club accounts.
 A copy of the Treasurer’s report shall be distributed to each member present at the Board of Governors meeting.

 e) The Corresponding Secretary shall handle all external correspondence of the Club.
 The Corresponding Secretary will perform such other duties as are usual or customary to the office.